COSC3020/tail-recursion-MelkMan419/README.md

 non-tail-recursive version?
 Why, or why not, and what is the complexity (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+The complexity of the tail recursive Fibonacci is different from the non-tail-recursive version.
+The tail recursive has a linear amount of recursive calls, giving it a worst case complexity of $\Theta(n)$, but the non-tail-recursive version makes two recursive calls at the end of each call, so it an asymtotic complexity of $\Theta(2^n)$.